 True in a sense but it won't be a problem at all.

 Spelling varies quite a lot when people do write Egyptian Arabic since there's not an actual prescribed writing system for colloquial dialects.
-For example, I'm working with conversational transcripts at the moment which have been sent to me by native Arabic speakers and I find it very interesting that many common words are spelled differently by each speaker.
+For example, I'm working with conversational transcripts at the moment which native Arabic speakers have sent me.
+And I find it very interesting that each speaker spells many common words differently.

 One very popular way of writing colloquial dialects which is used primarily by young people around the Arab world is what they call ‘3arabeezi' (عربيزي).
 This is a way to write spoken Arabic using English letters and numbers (e.g. the word (حلوة) would be written ‘7elwa', with the 7 representing the guttural H sound in Arabic).